 What is a location based app?

 Let’s start with the definition.
 The term speaks for itself: a location-based app is a mobile or web solution that pings and utilizes the location of the device.
 For that, an app can use GPS, mobile network data, and WiFi.
-Usually, this data helps startups and big companies in providing more convenient services that increase a user’s satisfaction.
+Usually, this data helps startups and big companies in providing better customer services and increasing user satisfaction.

 For example, food delivery services like UberEats or DoorDash are location based apps.
-When users want to order food, they offer to determine location automatically, instead of making them put it manually.
+When users want to order food, they prompt users to allow the app to determine the location automatically, instead of making them put it manually.
 For customers, it saves time and makes their interaction with the service smoother.
-Moreover, users can track where their order is and see how much time is left.
+Moreover, users can track where their order is and see how long until it arrives.

-To create app with location features, developers use third-party APIs (Application Programming Interface).
+To create apps with location features, developers use third-party APIs (Application Programming Interfaces).
 The most common ones are Google Maps API and Apple Maps API.